The Storage page in Sales Mode allows you to add one or multiple batteries to your design and model for backup power or self-consumption.

 Click on the Hide battery toggle to show how their energy is produced and consumed without battery storage.

 Backup reserve enables you to specify a backup percentage to reserve for use in case of outages.
 For example, setting the backup reserve to 20% will never drain the battery lower than 20%, and use the remaining 80% for self-consumption.
 This can give homeowners some of the financial benefits of self-consumption, with peace-of-mind that they will still have power in emergency scenarios.

 Drag the slider to the desired percentage, and Aurora will automatically recalculate the appropriate values across the design.

 Batteries are added as a line item on the Financing page in Sales Mode, using the price for that model as specified by the account admin.

 Note: To apply a discount for multiple batteries, admins can configure pricing for each additional battery (see below).

 In order for a battery model to appear in Sales Mode, it will need to be pre-selected by an account admin in the Database.

-Within the Database, make sure that Restrict generation components is turned on.
+Within the Database, make sure that Specify component availability is turned on.
 Search for the battery model you would like to add, then toggle it on to make it available in Sales Mode.

 The price for each battery in the Database will be set to $0 by default.
 To change the price of a specific battery, first select the model, then click Edit, enter in the appropriate price, and click Save.